-An easy spice cake recipe with old fashioned flavor from cloves, cinnamon and allspice, topped with a simple cream cheese frosting with added caramel.
+This is an easy spice cake recipe with old-fashioned flavor from cloves, cinnamon, and allspice, topped with a simple cream cheese frosting with added caramel.

+The best cake for fall and winter.
 Is there anything better than fall and winter flavors for cakes?
 I think not.
 Be gone, boring chocolate and vanilla.
-This type of year we are baking pumpkin and gingerbread, molasses and peppermint, and the ever popular spice.
+This type of year we are baking pumpkin and gingerbread, molasses and peppermint, and the ever-popular spice.
 This recipe is everything you love about warm fall spices, without being too much.
 The texture is super light and moist, and the icing is perfect.
 Not too sweet with a hint of caramel.

-This old fashioned spice cake is made totally from scratch but mixes up just as quickly as something from a boxed mix.
-I always find vegetable oil based cakes to be softer and moister than butter-based cakes, so I started with vegetable oil and plenty of sugar to get the texture I was looking for.
+Moist and soft.
+This old-fashioned spice cake is made totally from scratch but mixes up just as quickly as something from a boxed mix.
+I always find vegetable oil-based cakes to be softer and moister than butter-based cakes, so I started with vegetable oil and plenty of sugar to get the texture I was looking for.

-This recipe calls for cake flour, but if you don’t have any, you can substitute a mix of all purpose flour and cornstarch to get a similarly soft texture.
+Versatile recipe.
+This recipe calls for cake flour, but if you don’t have any, you can substitute a mix of all-purpose flour and cornstarch to get a similarly soft texture.

-You may notice that there is no molasses in this recipe.
-I found that adding molasses made the cake taste more like a gingerbread, even though I love that flavor and love the color is added, I wanted the flavor of the spices to shine through.
+You may notice that there are no molasses in this recipe.
+I found that adding molasses made the cake taste more like gingerbread, even though I love that flavor and love the color added, I wanted the flavor of the spices to shine through.

 The classic pairing for spice cake is cream cheese frosting, and this recipe adds a little jarred caramel sauce for a super delicious combination.